Omkinage01/IRoC-PCB-Design/README.md

   - Width [mils] = Area [mils²] / {Thickness [oz] * 1.378 [mils/oz]}

 ## Acknowledgments
-Special thanks to MaRS Club for their support and resources.
+Special thanks to MaRS Club for their support & resources and special thanks to Vashisht Managari, MaRS gen 4 Co-Lead for help and reviewing the PCB from designing till fabrication.